Ham Radio with a Solar Powered Battery Bank

 My recommendation is to read my Solar Powered Communication System (coming soon) document which will provide step by step instructions on how to set one up, pack it up for traveling/adventuring, and usage guide on power setting during day and night for base camp.

 But in this blog is everything you need to get going.
-Below are the main parts you can use.
+Below the main parts you can use.

 YOU MUST BE AT THE AGE OF 18 YEARS OLD OR OLDER TO VISIT THIS SITE.